muses-dmi/Pat/README.md

 ```
 # C++ Version

 In the directory ```cplusplus```.
 This is a single header file **pat.hpp**.
-This is still in active development
-and currently there is a ADT for Pat along with a parser, but no flatten algorithm as of yet.
+The basic API is
+complete, it supports parsing, flattening, and a simple printing.

+TODO:

+   - C API
+   - MAX external interface